ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Enhancement: Delete files after importing settings #2176
 * Enhancement: Fixed GTIN12 issue with the product schema for variable products #2180
 * Fixed: Comments was not appears in Recipes #2182

-= 1.35 (02 August 2024) =
-* Enhancement: Added new properties in LodgingBusiness > Hotel schema #2105
-* Fixed: Feature image size duplicate issue in schema markup #2140
-* Fixed: Issue with country field missing in the schema markup while modifying the schema output (Local Business) #2147
-* Fixed: A fatal error issue in the latest update of 1.34.2 #2148
-* Fixed: FAQ Block not working on Divi Builder #2149
-* Fixed: PHP warnings on schema types page #2150
-* Fixed: ACF fields are unclickable when the plugin is activated and an error appears in the Console #2152
-* Fixed: The ReturnFeesCustomerResponsibility field is missing in the product schema #2153

 All changelog available on [GitHub](https://github.com/ahmedkaludi/schema-and-structured-data-for-wp/releases).